Chapter 2: resources and transfers

 Sparse buffers

 By default, we must bind resources contiguously to one memory object before their first use and this binding is final.
-Sparse buffers relax these restrictions: they can bound non-contiguously to multiple memory objects, and we may update their bindings throughout their lifetime.
+Sparse buffers relax these restrictions: they can bind non-contiguously to multiple memory objects, and we may update their bindings throughout their lifetime.

 Not all devices support sparse binding.
 To check if a specific physical device does, we need to check the result of vkGetPhysicalDeviceFeatures.
 To create a sparse buffer, we pass flag VK_BUFFER_CREATE_SPARSE_BINDING_BIT.
 Additionally, the VK_BUFFER_CREATE_SPARSE_RESIDENCY_BIT (the buffer may be used even though only part of it is bound) and VK_BUFFER_CREATE_SPARSE_ALIASED_BIT (the same memory may be bound multiple time by the same or different buffers) flags may be specified if vkGetPhysicalDeviceFeatures allows it.